MerkulovDaniil/optim/docs/methods/line_search/inexact.md

 ---
 layout: default
-title: Inexact line search
+title: Approximate line search
 parent: Line search
 grand_parent: Methods
 ---

-This strategy of inexact line search works well in practice, as well as it has the following geometric interpretation:
+This strategy of approximate line search works well in practice, as well as it has the following geometric interpretation:

 # Sufficient decrease